How I AI: Anish Acharya's 3 Creative AI Workflows for Music Videos, Book Cataloging, and Personal Finance

 Step 1: App Creation in Google AI Studio

-Within Google AI Studio, Anish created an app using the prompt: "Create an app that takes a video of a person flipping through their book collection and extracts the author and title of every book shown."
+Inside Google AI Studio, Anish made an app with this prompt: "Create an app that takes a video of a person flipping through their book collection and extracts the author and title of every book shown."

 Step 2: Video Analysis and Data Extraction